 How to get involved

 To get involved, connect with other students through HuskyAdapt, a student-run group that provides opportunities to learn about and create adaptive toys (which are distributed to the community) and learn about adaptive engineering design.
-Also consider the DUB REU and CRA-WP DREU programs.
+Also consider the DUB REU, CRA-WP DREU, and AccessComputing’s Teach Access Away programs that starts in spring.
 Check out our list of accessibility courses at the UW.
 And be sure to join the CREATE Slack community and CREATE mailing lists where we announce other events.

 What you gain as a student member